eric-theitguy/ehq/README.md

 # ehq

-- SALT
+- SYSCONFIG

-  States and Pillars for the EHQ Saltstack
+  Configuration files, scripts, and instructions for setting up one of my personal systems.

-- VIM
+  * VIM
     Plugin instructions and configuration files for my personal vim useage.

+- TUTORIAL
+  Test directory for trying receipts and tutorial files